hibabbas22/BabyNiProject/README.md

 # BabyNi

 This project is the implementation of an application responsible for parsing, loading, aggregating, and visualizing data.
 Three APIs were created (Parser, Loader, Aggregator).
+For visualization purposes, Kendo UI was used.
+This project was implemented on Visual Studio 2019 for Backend, and Visual Studio Code for Frontend.

-To create the tables used in the database:
+To create the tables used in this project (DBvisualizer):
 ```sql
 create table radio_link(
       NetworkSId int,